etinkersq/PreferencesAgo/README.md

 If anyone wishes to contribute towards pane stuff or finds some problems, feel free to open an issue or PR.
 I will respond and evaluate propositions as quick as possible.

 ## ⚠️ Disclaimer
-The app icon used by Legacy Preferences was designed by Apple, not I, and belongs to the native System Preferences/Settings app.
+The app icon used by PreferencesAgo and Legacy Preferences was designed by Apple, not I or dehydratedpotato, and belongs to the native System Preferences/Settings app.

 Also, if I mess up implementing some preference and wigs out, I hold not responsibility for bricking your machine or nuking your filesystem.

-No one sue me, thanks.
+No one sue me nor dehydratedpotato (amazing guy btw), thanks.